AlexProgrammerDE/No-IP-DUC-Installer/README.md

 # No-IP-DUC-Installer
-This is a simple installer forr the No IP DUC for Linux.
+This is a simple installer for the No IP DUC for Linux.

 You can run the installer as follow: